The Vermont Statutes Online

 (1) Plants using methane derived from an agricultural operation.

-(B) Once the Board develops the screening framework or guidelines under subdivision (2)(A) of this subsection (d), the Board shall require Vermont transmission and retail electricity providers to make the necessary information publicly available in a timely manner, with updates at least annually.
+(B) Once the Commission develops the screening framework or guidelines under subdivision (2)(A) of this subsection (d), the Commission shall require Vermont transmission and retail electricity providers to make the necessary information publicly available in a timely manner, with updates at least annually.

 (C) Nothing in this subdivision shall require the disclosure of information in contravention of federal law.